cpage-pivotal/http-streamable-mcp-adapter/STREAM.md

 ## Executive Summary

-This document outlines the design and implementation plan for modifying the existing MCP Protocol Adapter to support **Streamable HTTP transport** instead of SSE (Server-Sent Events) transport.
-The adapter will continue to bridge to STDIO transport for MCP servers but will now accept Streamable HTTP requests and provide streaming HTTP responses.
+This document outlines the design and implementation of the MCP Protocol Adapter supporting **MCP Streamable HTTP transport** with full compliance to the specification.
+The adapter bridges between HTTP clients using either JSON or SSE transport and STDIO transport for MCP servers.

-## Implementation Status ✅ CORE PHASES COMPLETED
+## Implementation Status ✅ FULLY COMPLIANT & COMPLETE

 **✅ Phase 1: Core Infrastructure Changes** - COMPLETED
-- `McpStreamableHttpController.java` - Single endpoint streamable HTTP controller
+- `McpStreamableHttpController.java` - Dual endpoint HTTP controller (GET/POST)
 - `RequestContextManager.java` - Request correlation and timeout management
 - `StreamableBridge.java` - Streamable HTTP to STDIO bridge